kenmcgarry/UKCI-2014-DiseaseNetworks/README.md

 # UKCI-2014-code
-R-code and data for UKCI-2014, Bradford
-If you find the code and data useful please cite our paper:
+R-code and data described in our conference paper presented at UKCI-2014, Bradford, 8th-10th September If you find the code and data useful please cite our paper:

 K. McGarry and U. Daniel, Computational Techniques for Identifying Networks of Interrelated Diseases,